Brockhampton: Image

 The group's image was mostly defined by their size, diversity, and resistance to traditional labeling.
-Pitchfork's Pete Tosiello cited the group as having a "Breakfast Club charm", owing to the groups inclusion of "black, white, gay, straight, African, Irish, and Latin members", as described by Michael Cragg of The Guardian.
+Pitchfork's Pete Tosiello cited the group as having a "Breakfast Club charm", owing to the group's inclusion of "black, white, gay, straight, African, Irish, and Latin members", as described by Michael Cragg of The Guardian.
 In a departure from traditional hip hop groups such as Wu-Tang Clan and N.W.A, Brockhampton not only included rappers but also held singers, producers, photographers, graphic designers, managers, and even web developers within its ranks.
-The groups diverse lineup was described by Mikael Wood of the Los Angeles Times as a "Gen Z dream team".
+The group's diverse lineup was described by Mikael Wood of the Los Angeles Times as a "Gen Z dream team".

-Cara Smith of Flood credited the group with being more inviting of women and the queer community than traditional hip hop groups, writing that "In lieu of racking up women and money like equally material possessions, Brockhampton opted to explore their psyches as outcasts, weirdos, addicts, mourners, dreamers, and tough guys who didn’t always like their impulse to be tough guys."
+Cara Smith of Flood Magazine credited the group with being more inviting of women and the queer community than traditional hip hop groups, writing that "In lieu of racking up women and money like equally material possessions, Brockhampton opted to explore their psyches as outcasts, weirdos, addicts, mourners, dreamers, and tough guys who didn't always like their impulse to be tough guys."
 She gave special credit to Abstract, who at the period represented one of the few openly gay rappers to achieve popularity.
 The group received praise for the swift firing of Ameer Vann following allegations of sexual misconduct, which was seen as contrasting traditional attitudes towards masculinity and misogyny within hip hop culture.

 During the Saturation era in 2017, the group were noted for branding themselves as a boy band, as opposed to a hip hop group.
 Semi-ironic epithets for the group included the "All-American boy band" and "the best boy band since One Direction".
-The group explained this decision as an attempt to redefine what made a boy band, as the groups diverse outsider roster contrasted with traditional boy bands, which consisted of straight, white, conventionally attractive white singers who targeted an audience of young women.
+The group explained this decision as an attempt to redefine what made a boy band, as the group's diverse outsider roster contrasted with traditional boy bands, which consisted of straight, white, conventionally attractive singers who targeted an audience of young women.
 According to Vann, using the branding of a boy band allowed the group more freedom, as they believed pop music was perceived less stringently than hip-hop.
 Despite not matching the typical appearance of a boy band, the group adopted characteristics of one, including matching outfits during performances.
 By the release of Roadrunner: New Light, New Machine in 2021, the group began distancing themselves from the boy band label, citing their reluctance to write chart toppers and the lack of acceptance in hip-hop culture that came with their former image.